-This article provides the step-by-step instructions for operating an HWH leveling system.
+This article provides step-by-step instructions for operating an HWH computer-controlled leveling system (Model: 725 Series).

 It is important to allow the HWH leveling system to run the complete cycle and turn itself off when operating in store mode.
 The system will completely retract the jacks and turn itself off.
 If the system is turned off prior to the automatic shut off, there is a chance the jacks have not fully retracted.
 Also, visually inspect the jacks prior to departure to ensure they have fully retracted and the underside of your unit is ready for travel.